-A poem from John Kinsella’s recent collection Insomnia, ‘The Bulldozer Poem’ is a protest against the destruction of our natural world.
-Watch Kinsella introduce the new book in our video below.
+A poem from John Kinsella’s urgent poetry collection Insomnia, ‘The Bulldozer Poem’ is a protest against the destruction of our natural world.
+Watch Kinsella introduce the book in our video below.

 ‘Hi, I’m going to read a poem from my new book of poetry, Insomnia, a book that is largely concerned with the relationship between community, the self, and the world around it and us . . . how we take our responsibilities into an active space. . .
 For me poetry and activism are inseparable.
 So, I write a poem to live in the world, I don’t write a poem to live only in a book.

 ‘I take the so-called art of writing a poem very seriously. . . .
 But in the end, it is the poem in the activist space, standing in front of the bulldozers, speaking out in public spaces against tyranny and oppression, caring for an animal under threat from human rapacity, working against greed and rapacity in all its forms – these are the things that matter to me as a poet.
 For any of you who know my work, I’m very attuned to the natural world – I care passionately about it and it’s a big part of my connection with existence, with being.
 So when I see, as I do every day of my life almost, trees being felled and bush being cleared, how the bloody-mindedness, greed, lack of understanding and these kind of empty values – it gets to me not only intellectually but viscerally, in my body.
 I shake and get upset.
 So I go and speak, and I try and stop this happening.